deepakricky/pythongss/README.md

 Python is readable and versatile, used in web dev ai and cyb etc its most demanded language its also used in banking health care and etc.
+Active global community.
+This means if you ever get stuck, chances are thousands of people have already solved the same issue

 What is programming?
 Programming is the process of creating a set of detailed instructions that tell a computer how to perform a specific task or solve a problem.